alexpeppino/goatplayer/release/README.md

-The content of the goatplayer subdirectory is the release version of goatplayer's source code.
+The content of this goatplayer subdirectory is the release version of goatplayer's source code.

 To build this code, static library libtag is needed.